oatlog/oatlog/doc/planning_report/main.typ

     The oval shapes are e-classes, representing a set of equivalent expressions, with incoming edges denoting e-node members.
     The rectangle shapes are e-nodes, which have e-classes as arguments.
-    The orange colored edges and shapes are those added due to the applied rules.
+    The orange-colored edges and shapes are those added due to the applied rules.
     ]
 ) <informal-egraph-figure>